Courses

 Artist Diploma

-A two-year training program with either a pedagogical-artistic or concert performance focus, designed for students with prior professional experience.
+A two-year training program with either a pedagogical-artistic or concert performance focus, reserved for students holding either the Professional Diploma awarded by the Accademia del Ridotto or a Bachelor’s Degree issued by a Conservatory or University.

 Upon successful completion of the required training cycle and examinations, students may obtain the relevant Diploma.